Dish Network taps Dell for 5G network infrastructure

 “We can put the servers at the bottom of the tower, or we can centralize 10, 15 or 50 sites,” Dish’s Executive Vice President and Chief Network Officer Marc Rouanne said in an interview.
 “The beauty of this edge cloud is the software can be placed where we want it.”

 The deal gives Dell a flagship U.S. customer for the technology.
-Earlier this week Vodafone (VOD.L) said Dell will help it build Europe's first O-RAN 5G network. read more
+Earlier this week Vodafone said Dell will help it build Europe’s first O-RAN 5G network.

 “For us it begins with an infrastructure platform that’s open and industry standard,” said Dennis Hoffman, head of Dell’s telecoms systems business.
 “There’s a priority on the ability to scale globally and provide stability.”